 As each guest enters the building, it doesn’t go unnoticed.
 Down the line, not too unlike the wave at a high school football game, each employee shouts out his personal greeting.

 All this happiness aside, the dogs are really good.
 You can order a dog with or without a casing, but the Jerry’s original is the way to go.
 Or one of the sausages.
 They have the Spicy Hot Link that is replete with jalapenos, or the Smoky Joes Kielbasa which was our personal favorite.
 The first bite into the Kielbasa relented a certain charred crispness that gave way to a juicy chomp.

 The ingredients invariably spill out onto your plate, or sometimes your shirt if you are not exactly careful.
-We never are careful and wear out lunch proudly on our sleeves.
-There are 30 ingredients to jook up your dog or you can order one of the many specialty dogs.
+We are never careful and wear our lunch proudly on our sleeves.
+There are thirty ingredients to juke up your dog or you can order one of the many specialty dogs.